 The table below lists the recommended wallet implementations:

-Both Lotus and the Glif wallet support Ledger hardware devices, allowing you to use Filecoin without ever storing your private keys on a network-connected device.
-This can help protect your valuable private keys from malicious software on your computer and so is commonly used for accounts with large balances.
+Lotus, Glif Safe, and Glif Wallet all support Ledger hardware devices, allowing you to use Filecoin without storing your private keys on a network-connected device.
+This can help protect your valuable private keys from malicious software on your computer and is commonly used for accounts with large balances.

 There are a number of additional wallets that support Filecoin tokens, including mobile wallets.